AzizCode92/Youtube-scholar/README.md

 ---

-**YouTube Scholar** helps you learn from videos faster by providing AI-powered summaries, chapters, and deep insights at your fingertips.
+**YouTube Scholar** helps you learn from videos faster by providing AI-powered summaries, chapters, interactive video navigation, and deep insights at your fingertips.